Mahdi-Kriaa/Big_Mart_Sales_Prediction/README.md

     - XGBoost
     - Stacking Regressor

-We note that neural networks models were not preferred as we are dealing with structured data.

 ### Models Evaluation & Results

 The following are the Mean Absolute Error scores for each model with default tuning on the testing set: